Anything marked up with the less/greater than symbols <> is HTML, code for instance, <section>, or <img>.

-Some of these actions are edited versions of Google’s SEO recommendations.
+These guidelines are edited versions of Google’s Search Guidelines.
 They are common sense in many ways.
 I will get into the detail further down the page in the “Essential SEO Steps In Detail” section.

 Can Search Engine Robots find you?

-- You can register your site with Google Search Console & Bing Webmaster Tools.
-Then you will be immediately visible to the search bot.
+- Google Search Console – You can register your site with Google Search Console & Bing Webmaster Tools.
+Then your website will be immediately visible to the two main search bots.

-- Have a sitemap.
-The Sitemap gives search bots a list of the crawlable pages on your site.
+- Sitemap – A Sitemap gives search bots a list of the crawlable pages on your site.
 The SEO Plugin Yoast will do this for you automatically.

-- Ensure your navigation menu works across your site.
-If you have a web page without incoming, or outgoing links and no navigation menu, it is unlikely that Google/Bing Bot will find that page.
+- Crawlability – Ensure your navigation menu works across your site.
+If you have a web page without incoming links and no navigation menu, it is unlikely that a Search Bot will find the webpage.